Ritavdas/careerVoiceAgent/README.md

 | **SIP Integration** | Twilio | Outbound calling infrastructure |
 | **Voice Processing** | Silero VAD | Voice activity detection |

-## 🎬 Quick Demo
+### 🎮 Try It Yourself

-Want to see Anjali in action?
+Want to experience Anjali right now?
 Here's what a typical call looks like:

 1. **You receive a call** from your configured Twilio number
 2. **Anjali greets you** with context from your last conversation